kbzowski/agh-bpp-stats/README.md

 [![APLv2][license-badge]][license]

 ## Description
 A simple script for creating publication statistics for AGH UST employees.
+Strange variable names in responses and queries are not my idea.
+I wanted to keep the naming from the BPP2020 API.

 ## License

 Licensed under the MIT License.
 See the LICENSE for details.
 If you use the script in your publications or research please provide a link to the repository.

 [ts-badge]: https://img.shields.io/badge/TypeScript-4.4-blue.svg
 [nodejs-badge]: https://img.shields.io/badge/Node.js->=%2016-blue.svg